What Clay to Buy?

 - Need longer time to complete bigger size model.

 - Inconsistent result even though you use measurement every time you make the clay.

 Here is our recommendation:

-- For soft, light and squishy air dry clay : Crayola or Amaco cloud clay.
-This two brands are highly recommended for small kids.
+- For soft, light and squishy air dry clay : Crayola, Amaco cloud clay or other type soft clay like those from Korea.
+The two brands mentioned are highly recommended for small kids.
 It's easy to handle the clay, no-mess and non-toxic.
 Crayola Model Clay Class pack in white and Crayola Classpack Assorted color are ideal for teaching clay art to a group of kids from 2 years old and above.
 However, based on my own experience, I would say Crayola squishy clay is more brittle than the Cloud clay.
-Cloud clay will stretch better and dry harder that the Crayola.
+Cloud clay will stretch better and dry harder than the Crayola.
 But again, both is good for kids.

 - The best air dry clay for making flower is Hearty Clay Super Light-weight from Japan or Martha Stewart clay.
-You can buy Martha Stewart Crafts Crafter's Clay, White as a start for about $10.00.
+You can buy Martha Stewart Crafts Crafter's Clay, White as a start for about $10.00 I think (not sure if the price changed by now).
 Sometimes it comes with 45% discount which will cost you about $5.99/ pack.

 - As for oven-baked clay, you might consider buying Sculpey or FIMO clay.

-- If you are looking for a clay that will dry in room temperature or hardened in microwave oven, FIMO Air Light would be your choice.
+- Some of you have asked me what clay to buy if you want it air dry or curing in microwave.
+Well, If you are looking for clay that will dry in room temperature or hardened in microwave oven, FIMO Air Light would be your choice.
 This type of clay is good because when you change your design half-way through the clay still wet and when you are sure about it, put the clay model in microwave oven and it will hardened in minutes.